 - Fresh garlic cloves (or garlic powder)

 The chicken breasts that I used were about 10 ounces each.
 In order to cook them faster and more evenly, they get filleted into two pieces.
 Just like doing a butterflied breast, (video tutorial), but cutting the pieces apart.

 The gentleman in the video uses a santoku knife to cut the chicken and I used the same type of knife to cut my chicken.
 This Wusthof Santoku, (*ad), is the knife I use all the time for chopping.

 Once the breasts are halved, they are ready for seasoning.
 (I didn’t pound them flat like in the video).
-I simply sprinkled both sides of the chicken with kosher salt, black pepper, and sweet Hungarian paprika.
+I simply sprinkled both sides of the sliced chicken with kosher salt, black pepper, and sweet Hungarian paprika.
 The paprika flavors the chicken and also gives the cooked chicken a nice golden color.